 - Iron and Manganese Removal : - The standard

 oxidation-reduction potential and reaction rate of ozone is such

-water with low organic content.
+water and in water with low organic content.

 While Iron and Manganese don't pose health problems, but water